 Let’s talk about Easy Keeper Horses And Dangers Of Lush Green Grass.
 Do you have an Easy Keeper Horse and know what the dangers of Lush Green Grass are?
 How about what to be checking for?
 Winter is here which can mean lush green grass, softer hooves, more thrush, shedding coats, foaling and so much more.

 Easy Keeper Horses And Dangers Of Lush Green Grass

-For those who own the easy keeper horses that have access to that lush greeen grass…daily diligence is required.
+For those who own the easy keeper horses that have access to that lush greee grass, daily diligence is required.
 Some horses have that “thrift” gene making them much more efficient storing energy, aka fat.
-In the wild this would be a great genetic advantage, especially given 24/7 predator stress, moving up to 25 miles a day in search for food and water.
-But to domesticated horses, especially those who do not have access to movement and pretty much have no predator stress, this is a great disadvantage.
+In the wild this would be a great genetic advantage.
+Especially given 24/7 predator stress, moving up to 25 miles a day in search for food and water.
+But to domesticated horses who do not have access to movement and have no predator stress, this is a great disadvantage.

 If you have one of these “thrift” gene horses such as a Morgan, Arabian, Canadian, Paso Fino, the American Mustang, all of the pony breeds, it might be a good thing to check the digital pulse of your horse everyday.
 I would recommend taking the digital pulse especially on the two front feet daily.
 The picture provided is a good way to find the digital pulse, if you use two fingers rather than one, you will increase the chances of finding the pulse.